pgroenbaek/dbtracks-stf-profiles/README.md

 ## Installation
 This repository only contains the STF track profiles.
-The textures needed can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).
+The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

 You more than likely have the textures in your route already if you ever need these profiles for super-elevation.